RazP93/SimpleTrinketTracker/README.md

 - Desaturates icon when on cooldown; full color when ready.
 - Cooldown timer text on icons.
 - Movable, scalable frame with vertical or horizontal layout.
-- Config window with lock/unlock, padding, and scale sliders.
+- Config window with lock/unlock, padding, scale sliders and as of V1.5 opacity slider also
 - Slash commands: `/trinkets` or `/stt` to open settings.

 ---